That Vegan Teacher: Internet career

 In March 2021, she made a YouTube video, titled "Are You Racist?", in which she spelled out the word "nigger" in an acrostic poem and encouraged people to "ban cruelty instead of words."
 Another controversy arose in result of Diekmeyer's comment on a 2021 TikTok video by gaming YouTuber TommyInnit, where he talked about his YouTube Play Button, joking about showing it to girls.
 Using TikTok's stitch function, she responded, "Tommy!
 The nice vegan girls don't want to see your buttons, but if you want them to play with your buttons, you're going to have to show them your fruits and your vegetables," while taking out a cucumber, pear, and apple.
 Perceived as a sexual joke, it enraged people online, owing to TommyInnit's age, then 16.
 Diekmeyer defended herself, claiming she "had no idea who he was," and that at his age, he was considered a "college-age student" in Canada.
 Later that year, she was IP banned from TikTok after being mass-reported by users, though the exact cause was not specified.
 Diekmeyer posted a video on her YouTube page, promising to not give up on her platform.
+She criticized celebrity chef Gordon Ramsay in a video for his use of meat on his show, to which he reacted by posting a duet video, eating a beefburger and calling her a "vegan doughnut".
 She has made more TikTok accounts but most of them have been banned.